 Try to leave enough time to review your answers.

 - Make sure each point you make is clear.

 - Check that your ideas are in proper sequence.

 Check that you've answered all the questions.

-If you have a disability or medical condition you may be able to make special arrangements for your exams.
+If you have a disability or medical condition, you may be able to make special arrangements for your assessments.